brettchalupa/graphql-docs/README.md

 To call these methods within templates, you must use the dot notation, such as `<%= slugify.(text) %>`.

-For `markdownify`, `CommonMarker` is not enabled by default (because it relies on native code).
-You will need to add `require 'commonmarker'` if you wish to use it.

 ## Configuration

 The following options are available: